pairingwg/bls_standard/plans.md

 * Add a contextualized extension of the scheme analogous to Ed25519ctx.

+* Follow the EdDSA standards for [key generation](https://tools.ietf.org/html/rfc8032#section-5.1).
+  There, the private key is a 32-byte string, with a SHA-512 hashing to mitigate weak randomness in key generation.

 * Add implementation for proof-of-possession mechanism against rogue key attacks where we use the context mode to implement domain separation for the proofs of possession and the actual signing.